flenniken/statictea/docs/messages.md

     "You cannot use a low surrogate first in the pair.", ## wLowSurrogateFirst "Invalid paired surrogate.", ## wPairedSurrogate
     "The replaceMany function failed.", ## wReplaceMany
-    "The join list items must be strings."]
+    "The join list items must be strings.", ## wJoinListString "The endblock command does not have a matching block command.", ## wBareEndblock "The continue command is not part of a command."]
 ```